MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/configure-conversation-reporting.md

 **Q:** Can users report private messages or messages in the Yammer Inbox?

 **A:** No, The report conversations end user experience and actions are only available on conversations within communities and the discovery feed.

+**Q:** Can users report messages from private and secret communities?

+**A:** Yes, conversations can be reported from all communities within Yammer – public, private, and secret.
+The email report that is sent includes a link to the original conversation starter where the starter or comment was reported.
+If the person reviewing the reports does not have access to the private or secret community, they can work with the network admin to either get access to that community to review the message or with the community administrator to get access to the reported message.

+**Q:** Can users report messages from Yammer integrations with Teams, Outlook, and SharePoint?

+**A:** No, not yet.
+At this time, conversation reporting is only available from the New Yammer Web experience.